awsdocs/amazon-sns-developer-guide/doc_source/sns-message-delivery-retries.md

 ## Delivery protocols and policies<a name="delivery-policies-for-protocols"></a>

 **Note**
-Except for HTTP/S, you can't change Amazon SNS\-defined delivery policies\.
-Other delivery protocols don't support custom delivery policies\.
+With the exception of HTTP/S, you can't change Amazon SNS\-defined delivery policies\.
+Only HTTP/S supports custom policies\.
+See [Creating an HTTP/S delivery policy](#creating-delivery-policy)\.
 Amazon SNS applies jittering to delivery retries\.
 For more information, see the [Exponential Backoff and Jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) post on the *AWS Architecture Blog*\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/sns/latest/dg/sns-message-delivery-retries.html)